secondlife/dullahan/README.md

 ## Which version of the C++ runtime library does it use on Windows?

-For historical reasons, both Dullahan and the version of CEF it consumes are built with the C++ runtime library set to `Multi-threaded DLL` / `Multi-threaded Debug DLL`
+For historical reasons, both Dullahan and the version of CEF it consumes are built with the C++ runtime library set to `Multi-threaded DLL` / `Multi-threaded Debug DLL`.
+If you want to build it with a different runtime library, you should examine instances of `CEF_RUNTIME_LIBRARY_FLAG` in the build scripts

 ## Is there a binary version I can download? ##